longLi-hub/longli-hub.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher at RICAM (Austrian Academy of Sciences).
 For my full academic profile and CV, please see [Career]({{ site.baseurl }}/cv/).

+My work sits at the interface of PDE analysis, numerical methods, and wave physics, with a focus on wave scattering, inverse scattering, and resonance phenomena in complex media.

 My research interests include:
-* Wave propagation and resonance phenomena in high-contrast media
+- wave propagation and resonance phenomena in high-contrast and layered media
-* inverse problems and imaging
+- inverse problems and imaging

 {% comment %}